DenJens/Hangfire.Documentation/tutorials/highlight.rst

        app.UseHangfireServer();
    }

-That's all.
+That is all.
 All database tables will be created automatically on first start-up.

 Moving to background
 ^^^^^^^^^^^^^^^^^^^^^

-First, we need to define our background job method that will be called when worker thread catches highlighting job.
-We'll simply define it as a static method inside the ``HomeController`` class with the ``snippetId`` parameter.
+First, we need to define our background job method that will be called when the worker thread catches the highlighting job.
+We will simply define it as a static method inside the ``HomeController`` class with the ``snippetId`` parameter.

 .. code-block:: c#